-Disclaimer Note to Student & School Offices of Academic and Student Affairs
+Disclaimer Note to Student

-The provisions of this student handbook do not constitute a contract, expressed or implied, between any applicant, student, or faculty member and the Texas A&M System.
-Although every effort has been made to verify the accuracy of information in this publication, the Texas A&M System, Texas A&M University, and the School of Nursing (SON) reserve the right to change course offerings, fees, tuition, academic calendars, curricula, degree requirements, graduation procedures, and any other requirement affecting students.
+The provisions of this Student Handbook do not constitute a contract, expressed or implied, between any applicant, student, or faculty member and the Texas A&M System.
+Although every effort has been made to verify the accuracy of information in this publication, the Texas A&M System, the Texas A&M Health Science Center, and the College of Nursing reserve the right to change course offerings, fees, tuition, academic calendars, curricula, degree requirements, graduation procedures, and any other requirement affecting students.
 Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.
-The SON, at all times, retains the right to dismiss a student who does not attain and maintain adequate academic or clinical performance or who does not exhibit the personal and professional qualifications required for the practice of nursing.
+The College, at all times, retains the right to dismiss a student who does not attain and maintain adequate academic or clinical performance or who does not exhibit the personal and professional qualifications required for the practice of nursing.